-Research Synthesis Project and Presentation (100 points): Students will select a clinicallyrelevant topic and review, at minimum, three peer-reviewed journal articles related to an area of child language assessment/intervention approved by the instructor.
-Students will prepare handout and a succinct presentation (PowerPoint, Prezi, etc.) that effectively integrates the main findings and clinical applications of the articles.
+Clinical Research Synthesis Project and Presentation (100 points): Students will select a clinically-relevant topic and review, at minimum, three peer-reviewed journal articles related to an area of child language assessment/intervention salient to a client (past/present) and approved by the instructor.
+Students will prepare handout and upload to Blackboard a succinct recorded presentation (PowerPoint, Prezi, etc.) that effectively integrates the main findings and clinical applications (e.g., client goals, recommendations, etc.) of the articles.
 Additional requirements and documents will be provided via Blackboard.